 Max Out Your 401(k)

+If your employer has a 401(k) or 403(b) or other voluntary contribution retirement plan, and you're not already participating, sign up today and try to contribute the maximum allowed by law.
 Remember that the tax savings on your deductions will soften the blow.
 If you're in a combined federal and state income tax bracket of 35 percent, your contributions will only cost you 65 cents for every dollar you put into your account.
 Review the 401k and Retirement Plan Limits for this tax year and also consider making "catch-up" contributions.